A simple way to live off your investments, optimized for taxes

 Reduce income tax on tax-deferred accounts

 Now for the fun stuff.

 When you decide to pull money from tax-deferred accounts, you’re probably not making much, or any, income.
 After all, you wouldn’t pull money from a retirement account if your income covered your expenses, right?

-So you ain’t making money from a job—which turns out to be a good thing.
-It’s a good thing because when your income goes down, you will likely enter a lower tax bracket.
+So you aren’t making money from a job—which turns out to be a good thing because when your income goes down, you will likely enter a lower tax bracket.
 In other words, when you live off your bank instead of your back you pay less tax.
 Which is nice.

 Here’s an example: